Making Crime Pay: Click here to buy

 respected author.

-In this book you will learn: How to start writing crime How to layer your novel with clues How to find a market for your work How to be a professional crime writer
+In this book you will learn: -How to start writing crime. -How to layer your novel with clues. -How to find a market for your work. -How to be a professional crime writer.

-Second Edition
+Second Edition 978-1-84285-248-4 Foreword Val McDermid

 Crime novels are one of the most popular genres with the public, both in Europe and North America.
 This is because a crime novel is a puzzle.
 It is either a ‘whodunnit’ or a ‘howdunnit’, either way This book takes you step-by-step through the creation of believable characters and the intricacies of plotting.
 You really could join Colin Dexter (Inspector Morse), Ian Rankin (Rebus), Patricia Cornwell (Scarpetta) and be a top author.
 Every journey starts with one step, make this your step today.